rohithravin/Fine-Grained-Classification-ViT/README.md

    - Evaluate each fine-tuned model on the test set.
    - Calculate performance metrics: accuracy, precision, recall, F1-score.
    - Compare the performance of all models.

-6. **Inference**
-   - Select the best-performing model based on evaluation metrics.
-   - Run inference on new, unseen images.
-   - Document the inference process and results.

 ## Conclusion